-Directive 2011/95/EU is repealed with effect from ... [the date of application of this Regulation].
+Directive 2011/95/EU is repealed with effect from ... [the date of entry into force of this Regulation].
 References to the repealed Directive shall be construed as references to this Regulation and shall be read in accordance with the correlation table in Annex II.